 In December 2019, the Terrorism Risk Insurance Program Reauthorization Act (TRIPRA) was authorized through December 31, 2027.
 TRIPRA’s authorization included the removal of the requirement that a terrorism act be committed only by an individual or individuals acting on behalf of any foreign person or foreign interest.
 TRIPRA also includes acts of “domestic terrorism” within the original Terrorism Risk Insurance Act of 2002 (TRIA) certification.
 As a result, many brokers and clients have questioned the need for noncertified terrorism coverage going forward.

 Noncertified terrorism insurance can help prevent potential gaps of coverage; it provides protection for events causing less than the $5 million aggregate loss required under the original TRIA legislation.
 While these are the main characteristics of this type of coverage, they are not the only elements.

 A certified act of terrorism is defined by TRIPRA as:

-“Any act that is certified by the Secretary of the Treasury — in concurrence with the Secretary of State, and the Attorney General of the United States — to be an act of terrorism; to be a violent act or an act that is dangerous to human life, property, or infrastructure; to have resulted in damage within the United States, or outside the United States in the case of certain air carriers or vessels or the premises of a United States mission.”
+“Any act that is certified by the Secretary of the Treasury — in concurrence with the Secretary of Homeland Security, and the Attorney General of the United States — to be an act of terrorism; to be a violent act or an act that is dangerous to human life, property, or infrastructure; to have resulted in damage within the United States, or outside the United States in the case of certain air carriers or vessels or the premises of a United States mission.”